Longhorn-Riichi/InjusticeJudge/README.md

 # InjusticeJudge

-Analyzes your tenhou.net game to find instances of mahjong injustice.
+Analyzes your `Mahjong Soul` or `tenhou.net` game to find instances of mahjong injustice.
 Currently, it checks for:

 - Your tenpai was chased with a worse wait and you deal into it
 - You experience iishanten hell (9+ draws)